artemnistuley/prototypal-inheritance/README.md

-# prototypal-inheritance
-Prototypal Inheritance in JavaScript
+# Prototypal Inheritance in JavaScript